upperlinecode/intro-to-swift/day-3/README.md

 - create functions with default values
 - iterate through a set of integers.
 - iterate through items in an array
+- create a single-page view
+- connect labels in the view to the view controller
+- connect buttons to view controller
+- change the view by an IBAction
+- create models